HAMDYII/ReactQuill-Chronicles/README.md

 ## Demo

+Please note:
-Please note that showing the search functionality is at the end of the demo!
+1.showing the search functionality is at the end of the demo!
+2.this is gif so the quality isn't the best this isn't from the app, it's because of the gif quality due to github restrictions on videos.

 ![screen-gif](./images/demo.gif)